 International grad students:

 unlikely that I will be able to give you a personal response.

-Prospective international Master's (but not PhD) students also face international tuition present an insurmountable barrier to many non-residents, which unfortunately I am unable to fully offset with research funding.
+Prospective international Master's students at Carleton also face present an insurmountable barrier to many non-residents, and I am unable to fully offset them with research funding.

 If you are so fortunate as to be able to partially fund your own significant expenses,